tienmt/tobitbayes/code_for_paper/readme.md

 * **`real data tobit.R`**

-## Code with Woodbyry identiy
+## Code with Woodbury identiy

-Implements comparision with Woodbyry Identity are given in folder:
+Implements comparision with Woodbury Identity are given in folder:

 * **`code_with_Woodbury`**